logan1085/ibc-accounting-mastery/README.md

 The app includes a `/api/grade` endpoint that:
 - Takes a question and answer
-- Calls OpenAI with a grading prompt
+- Calls OpenAI GPT-4o with a grading prompt
-- Returns JSON: `{ correct, feedback, score }`
+- Returns JSON: `{ correct, feedback, correct_answer, score }`